AdamuHassanAli/Unified-Kill-Chain/README.md

 ## What I Did:
 I completed a practical challenge by mapping attacker behaviors to their Unified Kill Chain phases.
 These included:
-- Reconnaissance – The attacker uses tools to gather information about a system
+- <b>Reconnaissance</b> – The attacker uses tools to gather information about a system
-- Persistence – The attacker installs a malicious script to allow them remote access at a later date
+- <b>Persistence</b> – The attacker installs a malicious script to allow them remote access at a later date
-- Command and Control (C2) – The hacked machine is being controlled from an attacker's own server
+- <b>Command and Control (C2)</b> – The hacked machine is being controlled from an attacker's own server
-- Lateral Movement – The attacker uses the compromised host to access other systems on the network
+- <b>Pivoting</b> – The attacker uses the hacked machine to access other servers on the same network
-- Exfiltration – A stolen database is sold to a third party
+- <b> Action & Objectives</b> – The attacker steals a database and sells this to a 3rd party

 <p align="center">
 I matched <b>Reconnaissance</b> as the action of the attackers who's uses tools to gather information about a system: <br/>